Kanko's Current Projects

 - Institutionalise Parenting Programmes: Integrate parenting programmes into national and local systems to ensure long-term support and build on existing initiatives to create a coherent strategy across multiple sectors.

-- Design Inclusive Programmes: Offer both universal and targeted programmes tailored to meet the needs of diverse populations and vulnerable groups.
+- Design Inclusive Programmes: Offer both universal and targeted programmes tailored to meet the needs of diverse populations and vulnerable groups, such as older caregivers, parents of children with disabilities, young or adolescent parents, and other groups requiring targeted, inclusive support.

-- Promote Safe Family Practices: Implement strategies within parenting programmes that advance gender equality and prevent violence.
+- Promote Safe Family Practices: Implement strategies within parenting programmes that advance gender equality and equip parents and caregivers with strategies to effectively prevent and respond to violence against children and women.

-- Enhance Wellbeing of Children, Adolescents, and Women: Focus on reducing violence and increasing safety and support.
+- Enhance Wellbeing of Children, Adolescents, and Women: Focus on reducing violence against these groups and increasing their overall safety, support and wellbeing through the parenting programme.

 View Current ProjectsDevelopment of Gender Equality Strategy for the Championing Nutrition and Gender Equality (CHANGE) Project (Client: Children Believe)